*Esta publicación también está disponible en: Español

 Address: Zona G, Calle 70a #5-37

 Café Cultor has a few locations and I checked out their spot in Zona G after hearing that it was made out of a shipping container.
 Besides making use out of a creative space, the coffee here is definitely worth a stop!
-Their location in nearby Quinta Camacho is also one of my favorite spots to work thanks to their cozy atmosphere.
+Their location in nearby Quinta Camacho is also one of my favorite spots to work thanks to their cozy atmosphere and it’s actually where they roast the coffee.

 Catación Pública is located in the artistic and charming Usaquén neighborhood.
 They source and roast their own coffee and provide lessons on everything you need to know about the entire coffee process.